milanaryal/milanaryal.github.io/_posts/2015/2015-08-11-adding-a-sticky-scroll-back-to-top-button-to-your-website.md

 #### Creating the structure

-Insert the '.elevator-wrapper' class at the bottom of your content, before the closing tag.
+Insert the `.elevator-wrapper` at the bottom of your content, before the closing tag.

 {% highlight html %}
 <body>